dss-extensions/DSS-Python/README.md

     conda install -c pmeira dss_python
 ```

-Binary wheels are provided for all major platforms (Windows, Linux and MacOS) and many combinations of Python versions (2.7, 3.4 to 3.7).
+Binary wheels are provided for all major platforms (Windows, Linux and MacOS) and many combinations of Python versions (2.7, 3.5 to 3.7).
 If you have issues with a specific version, please open an issue about it.
 Conda packages support at least Python 2.7, 3.5, 3.6 and 3.7.

 After a successful installation, you can then import the `dss` module from your Python interpreter.

 ## Building

-Get this repository:
+Get the repository:

 ```
     git clone https://github.com/dss-extensions/dss_python.git